apache/cordova-docs/docs/en/edge/cordova/contacts/Contact/contact.md

 Contacts can also be retrieved (individually or in bulk) from the database by invoking the `contacts.find` method.

-__NOTE:__ Not all of the contact fields listed above are supported on every device platform.
+__NOTE__: Not all of the contact fields listed above are supported on every device platform.
 Please check each platform's _Quirks_ section for details.